 The NFS used many forms of media as tools to cover aspects of the engagement spectrum – from informing, engaging and consulting.
 This began with promoting the regional visits across the Basin to seek input to the development of the strategy and to increase awareness of the program.
 Once the NFS Strategy had been released, the activities of the Community Stakeholder Taskforce, NFS coordinators and particular research projects were promoted through regional, local and State media sources.

 In particular, the NFS tours and Native Fish Awareness (NFS) weeks were promoted through local newspaper articles, regional TV and radio interviews.
 The emphasis on using media to promote the NFS activities increased over time.
 As the NFA weeks broadened to include events in each jurisdiction, the increasing media promotion led to greater community participation and awareness.
 In 2011, a specific media and community relations strategy was developed by external consultants.
 This provided a valuable guide to the NFS team, although implementation of the many recommendations was restricted due to budgetary constraints.
-The 2011 approach included the creation of a temporary website to promote the NFA week activities across the Basin, and the use of a clear promotional brand of ‘Habitat makes fish happen’ which both proved useful.
+The 2011 approach included the creation of a temporary website to promote the NFA week activities across the Basin, and the use of a clear promotional brand of ‘Habitat makes fish happen’ which proved useful, and was used as the title of a RipRap Magazine which was widely read .
 After each NFS tour and NFA week, the NFS team including coordinators and CST reviewed the success and approaches to media promotion.
 Monitoring of media output and uptake was undertaken during NFA weeks and other events such as Carp musters, and helped guide future plans for use of media.

 Particular media projects included a strong website presence to disseminate information to a broad audience, including the True Tales of the Trout Cod and Sustaining River Life.
 Demonstration Reaches varied in the level of their website presence and use of different media avenues, although some such as the Dewfish Demonstration Reach provided a comprehensive engagement tool.
 The Talking Fish project recognised the value of producing information in a variety of forms, including booklets, webpages, and radio programs of the oral histories within specific river catchments.
 Some NFS resources were available on the MDBA website including flyers, fact sheets, research reports, annual reports, workshop and forum reports.